 - Children up to 17 years old are eligible.
 The prior maximum age was 16.

 - Half of this credit can be paid to you in advance through monthly payments starting in July and ending in December 2021.
 The payments will be made on the 15th of each month.
-You will be able to claim the other half on your tax return next year.
+You will be able to claim the other half on your 2021 tax return.

 For the 2021 tax year, the earned income minimum of $2,500 does not apply to the Child Tax Credit.
-Even if you did not have earned income, you should file your 2020 taxes to receive the advance Child Tax Credit payments.
+Even if you did not have earned income, you should file your 2021 taxes to receive the Child Tax Credit.